-Following much careful consideration, the dispensation for Sunday Mass obligation has been lifted and beginning the weekend of September 19 and 20, all Catholics will once again gather as a community of faith on Sundays.
-The lifting of the dispensation was announced in a decree issued by Bishop David Ricken on Monday, September 7. www.gbdioc.org/sundayobligationdecree
+Following much careful consideration, the dispensation for Sunday Mass obligation has been lifted and beginning Sunday, August 15, all Catholics will once again gather as a community of faith on Sundays.
+The lifting of the dispensation was announced in July 16 issue of The Compass.

 With this news, please note there are still occasions when the obligation to attend Sunday Mass does not apply: